micahlmartin/nuts/README.md

 ### Content layouts

 Content layouts are located in the `app/assets/javascript/views/layouts/page` folder.
 They are useful for providing the meat-and-potatoes structure of the page.
 This is where headers, footers, and menus would likely be rendered using React.
-If you have a splash landing page that doesn't have the same structure then this would be a case to create a new content layout.
+If you have a splash landing page that doesn't have the same structure as the rest of the app then this would be a case to create a new content layout.

 ## Actions